-Dr. Pottorff makes every effort to save your natural teeth by repairing or reattaching broken pieces, or by replacing a missing piece of tooth with a tooth-colored filling.
-He may also recommend a crown to put over the broken tooth so it matches the surrounding uninjured teeth.
+Dr. Pottorff makes every effort to save your natural teeth by repairing or reattaching broken pieces, or by replacing a missing part of the tooth with a tooth-colored filling.
+He may also recommend a crown to put over the broken tooth, so it matches the surrounding uninjured teeth.

 If you dislodge a tooth, Dr. Pottorff can often reposition it back to its correct location in the socket.
-This sometimes requires a root canal as well.
+However, repositioning sometimes requires a root canal as well.
 If the tooth is not saveable, Dr. Pottorff is an expert in placing dental implants.

 Act fast after a traumatic dental injury!

 Time is of the essence after a traumatic dental injury, especially if you’ve had a tooth knocked out.
-If you can receive treatment within 30 minutes of the injury, Dr. Pottorff may be able to save your tooth.
-He also examines you for any other facial and dental injuries so he can recommend the best course of action.
+As a matter of fact, if you can receive treatment within 30 minutes of the damage, Dr. Pottorff may be able to save your tooth.
+Also, he will examine you for any other facial and dental injuries so he can recommend the best treatment plan.

-Ideally, after any traumatic dental injury, the sooner you seek treatment, the more options you may have for saving and restoring natural teeth.
-Dr. Pottorff and his highly skilled team work with you and your insurance company to bill all treatments that are medically necessary to revive your smile.
+Ideally, after any traumatic dental injury, the sooner you seek treatment, the more options you have for saving and restoring natural teeth.
+Dr. Pottorff and his highly skilled team, work with you and your insurance company to bill all treatments that are medically necessary to revive your smile.

 If you or a family member suffer an accident and your teeth are injured, don’t hesitate to contact Advanced Dental & Implant Care.
 If the injuries are severe and require immediate medical care, go to the nearest emergency room.
 Otherwise, call for an appointment as soon as possible.